Funding Programmes

 We participate in the New Classics Fund, which provides support to performing arts organisations and visual arts actors.

-Established jointly by the State and four foundations: the Finnish Cultural Foundation, Svenska kulturfonden, the Alfred Kordelin Foundation and the Jenny and Antti Wihuri Foundation, New Classics Fund supports the working conditions and growth of established actors in the arts sector.
+Established jointly by the State and four foundations: the Finnish Cultural Foundation, Svenska kulturfonden, the Alfred Kordelin Foundation and Jenny and Antti Wihuri Foundation, New Classics Fund supports the working conditions and growth of established actors in the arts sector.

 Funding is available in alternating years to performing arts organizations and visual arts actors—such as galleries and art lending services—that organise exhibitions and sell artworks.
 The fund’s application round is held once a year in the autumn.